noxhsxrk/find-unused-files-vscode/README.md

 The extension will then search your project for unused files and display a message with the results.
 The results will also be saved in a file named `unused-files-result.log` in your project root directory.

+Additionally, you can add more file types for the extension to consider while searching for unused files:

+1. Use the shortcut `Cmd+Shift+P` on Mac or `Ctrl+Shift+P` on PC to open the Command Palette.
+2. Type "`FUF: Add File Type to Search Scope`" and select the command.
+3. Enter the file types you want to add, separated by spaces.
+For example: ".md .txt .log"

+The extension will then update the file types it searches for in your project.

+You can also manually add or remove file types in the VSCode settings.
+Go to File > Preferences > Settings, search for "Find Unused Files", and then add or remove file types in the "File Type For Search Scope" field.

 ## Supported Projects

-Currently, this extension supports JavaScript (.js, .jsx) and TypeScript (.ts, .tsx) projects.
+Currently, this extension supports .css, JavaScript (.js, .jsx) and TypeScript (.ts, .tsx) projects for searching.

 ## File Types